vtex-apps/io-documentation/docs/en/Recipes/development/running-native-ab-testing.md

 > ℹ️
 >
 > You can run more than one A/B test simultaneously in VTEX IO by independently comparing two or more workspaces with the master workspace.
-But be aware: if the traffic has been manually set, it will be divided equally between all the production workspaces currently being tested.
-For example, suppose you started an A/B test between WorkspaceA and Master, diverting 90% of traffic to the former and only 10% to the latter.
+However, if the traffic has been manually set, it will be divided equally between all the production workspaces currently being tested.
+For example, you started an A/B test between WorkspaceA and Master, diverting 90% of traffic to the former and only 10% to the latter.
 If you then configure a new A/B test between WorkspaceB and Mater, WorkspaceA and WorkspaceB will only have 5% of the store's traffic each.

 ### Step 2 - Configuring the traffic and time